100thCoin/AccuracyCoin/README.md

   1: Executing address $FFFF should read addresses $0000 and $0001 as the operands.

 ### The Decimal Flag
-  1: The 6502 "Binary Coded Decimal" flag should not affect the ADC or SBC instructions on the NES
+  1: The 6502 "Binary Coded Decimal" flag should not affect the ADC or SBC instructions on the NES.
-  2: Despite this flag not working, it still gets pushed in a PHP/BRK instruction
+  2: Despite this flag not working, it still gets pushed in a PHP/BRK instruction.

 ### The B Flag
-  1: The B flag of the 6502 processor flags should be set by PHP
+  1: The B flag of the 6502 processor flags should be set by PHP.
-  2: The B flag of the 6502 processor flags should be set by BRK
+  2: The B flag of the 6502 processor flags should be set by BRK.
   3: An IRQ should have occured.
-  4: The B flag of the 6502 processor flags should not be set by an IRQ
+  4: The B flag of the 6502 processor flags should not be set by an IRQ.
-  5: The B flag of the 6502 processor flags should not be set by an NMI
+  5: The B flag of the 6502 processor flags should not be set by an NMI.
-  6: Bit 5 of the 6502 processor flags should be set by PHP
+  6: Bit 5 of the 6502 processor flags should be set by PHP.
-  7: Bit 5 of the 6502 processor flags should be set by BRK
+  7: Bit 5 of the 6502 processor flags should be set by BRK.
-  8: Bit 5 of the 6502 processor flags should be set by an IRQ
+  8: Bit 5 of the 6502 processor flags should be set by an IRQ.
-  9: Bit 5 of the 6502 processor flags should be set by an NMI
+  9: Bit 5 of the 6502 processor flags should be set by an NMI.

 ### Dummy read cycles
   1: A mirror of PPU_STATUS ($2002) should be read twice by LDA $20F2, X (where X = $10).